Prodigy-Hacking/ProdigyMathGameHacking/README.md

 There's an <b>extremely small</b> chance your account will be hacker-tagged, reset, or <b>banned</b>.
 Luckily, it almost never happens.
 The only incidents PMGH knows of users being banned for hacking were contributors or staff of PMGH itself.

 We will <b>never<b/> ask you for your password.
 If somebody asks you for personal/sensitive information, report it to the staff on our [Discord server](https://discord.gg/XQDfbfq).
-(There <b>is<b/> an exception with our arena point website, but you should still use with caution.)

 All of our hacks are *open-source*, and only located under our [Github Organization](https://github.com/Prodigy-Hacking).
 *If it's not an official repository or a fork, it may not be safe!*